 A new awareness initiative funded by The Maize Trust, the development of a series of CA videos, has been launched in November 2016.
 These videos are available on the Grain SA CA website and cover commercial and smallholder CA systems.
 The idea is to widely use these videos to increase the awareness on CA experiences in the country.
+A second phase of videos is currently in development in cooperation with noline productions with funding from The Maize Trust and the Agricultural Research Council.
 See photos below.
-More videos are currently in development in cooperation with noline productions with funding from The Maize Trust and ARC.